Procedural-Tim/Procedural-Life/README.md

 The engine that builds the graph of procedurally generated nodes

+The manifest file points to a folder in configs to use.

-## Nodes
+## Configs

-The different things you configure to generate your data
+A collection of different pre made configs to use to generate data, or as an example to build your own from.

+The manifest points to a specific file in types, note this is the FILE name not the export name.

+Currently this only contains a D and D friendly config.

-### Node
+### Type

-The single configured node export by the files.
-Exported as a named property.
-This is currently a D&D friendly npc as a sample Currently we only support working within the node and a single node

-#### Planned functionality:

-- Multiple node generation at once
-- - Have one node use another node
-- Multiple sample sets
+A configuration that defines what a thing can be.
+Each type should have a single exported configuration.
+The generator will ignore every export except the first.

 ### functions

-Utility functions used by the node, functions always get dependencies passed as the first parameter, they should not be exported.
+Utility functions used internally by the config.
+Functions used directly by the config always get dependencies passed as an array into the first parameter.

-## Static
+### Data

 Static resources